 The dissipation rule is often a back-door for adultery.
 Assume Husband spent $10,000 on gifts to a girlfriend.
 Wife would be entitled to $5,000, which is her share of the dissipated marital assets.

 Illinois lawmakers have placed some limits on the dissipation rule.
 There is a 60-day notice requirement and a five-year lookback period.
 In the above case, Wife must give Husband notice of her dissipation claim at least 60 days before trial, and the claim could only cover gifts over the past five years.

 As a general rule, young, healthy, and/or well-educated people can work longer and make more money than old, unhealthy, and/or less-educated people.
 The judge may take these factors into account when making a current property division.

 Furthermore, as a general rule, divorced women recoup wealth at a much slower pace than their divorced male counterparts.
 The judge may take this factor into account, as well, especially if there is evidence that this conclusion applies to the facts of the case.

 Illinois has adopted the Uniform Premarital and Marital Agreements Act.
 Under the UPMAA, it is easier to make premarital agreements and more difficult to break them.
 So, if there is such an agreement, it often figures strongly into the property division.
 In fact, most judges consider these contracts unbreakable unless they are:

 Premarital agreements are powerful tools, and they can be revised by mutual consent at almost any time.

 Most, but not all, property/debt divisions are 50-50 propositions.
-For a free consultation with an experienced family law attorney in Chicago, contact the Arami Law Office, P.C.
+Schedule a Consultation with an experienced family law attorney in Chicago, contact the Arami Law Office, P.C.
 After-hours visits are available.

 How did we do?